LiamHoogstad/Group_9_GDP/README.md

   A detailed view for individual projects, containing specific functionalities for project management and collaboration.
 - Slider.vue
   A custom slider component, used within the application for settings such as volume control.
+- ExplorePage.vue
+  Allows users to find other projects that they can like, dislike, comment on, and contribute to.

 # Communication with Flask Backend: